Georgia registration information, fees, applications and requirements for boating and other water craft.

-Most new boats must be registered through the Wildlife Resources Division of the Georgia Department of Natural Resources before they can be sailed.
+Most new boats must be registered through the Georgia Department of Natural Resources before they can be sailed.

 VESSELS THAT REQUIRE REGISTRATION

 - Sailboats less than 12 feet in length.

 - Any boat that is propelled only by oars or paddles like canoes, rowboats, or kayaks.

 - Boats registered in another state, if they will not be used for more than 60 days in Georgia.

 - Boats that will be exclusively operated in private ponds.

 - You can register a boat in person by visiting your local Georgia Department of Natural Resources Office.

 - You must bring a completed boat registration application (available at the offices of Wildlife Resources Division of Department of Natural Resources or with boat dealers, hardware stores etc).